Gold Canopy Beds: Glamour and Style for Your Bedroom

 What is the ideal mattress firmness for side sleepers?

-Are memory foam beds suitable for hot sleepers?
+Are memory foam beds too hot for side sleepers?

 How often should a side sleeper replace their mattress?